eong93/gbdx-maps/README.md

 ```python
 wkt_string = "POLYGON((-77.49189376831055 38.97302269384043,-77.43335723876953 38.97302269384043,-77.43335723876953 38.920688310253,-77.49189376831055 38.920688310253,-77.49189376831055 38.97302269384043))"
 ```
-Create a Well Known Text string to use as a bounding box to search the catalog with
+Create a Well Known Text string to use as a bounding box to search the catalog with.
+(This bounding box is over Dulles International Airport).

 ```python
 filters = ["sensorPlatformName = 'WORLDVIEW02'", "cloudCover < 15"]
 ```
-Create additional filters to narrow down catalog results
+Create additional filters to narrow down catalog results.

 ```python
 results = gbdx.catalog.search(searchAreaWkt=wkt_string, startDate="2014-01-01T00:00:00.000Z", endDate="2014-12-31T00:00:00.000Z", filters=filters)

 print results
 ```
-Query the catalog with created bounding box, filters, and date requirements
+Query the catalog with created bounding box, filters, and date requirements.

 ```python
 order_id = gbdx.ordering.order('103001003A230A00')